 Drag the individual sliders to the values shown in the image below.

-Click on Save, after changing the settings.
+Click on Save, after changing the settings and close the VLC player.
 Restart VLC by playing a video.

-Here is a brief explanation of all the settings.
+Here’s a brief explanation of all the Compressor settings.

 The most important settings which are responsible for compressing the dynamic range of the sound are, Threshold, Ratio and Makeup Gain.